US House races, statewide offices hanging in Pennsylvania

 U.S. Rep. Conor Lamb sought a second full term after becoming a Democratic star in 2018 for winning two races in two Trump districts — a special election in a district Trump won by 20 percentage points and a general election in a redrawn district against a three-term incumbent.

-He declared victory late Wednesday night, but The Associated Press has yet to call the race.
+He declared victory late Wednesday, but The Associated Press has yet to call the race.

 Lamb faced a challenge from Republican Sean Parnell, a decorated Army vet who is a regular guest on Fox News programs — he announced his candidacy during an appearance on “Fox & Friends” — and is known for his memoir on the war in Afghanistan and authoring two action novels.